bigcartel/dugway/README.md

 By default this will serve your theme at http://127.0.0.1:9292/.
 You can then stop the server by hitting CTRL+C.

+If you want to run with logging, enable it via your theme's `settings.json` file with `"log": true`.
+When Dugway is running, it will then create a log in `log/dugway.log` in your theme's directory.

 ## Testing your theme

 Part of building a great theme is making sure it works well in a variety of